sohel-ahmed-ansari/handle-race-condition/README.md

 # handle-race-condition
-Module that accepts an async function, and returns an async function that can be called any number of times, but will always resolve/reject with result of the latest call.
+Module that accepts an async function, and returns an async function that can be called any number of times in parallel, but will always resolve/reject with result of the latest call.

  - Super simple to use
  - No dependencies on any other library.